-The Honors floor is co-ed and includes eight 5-bedroom apartments, one 4-bedroom apartment, and one 10-bedroom suite.
+Garrahy Hall‘s Honors floor is co-ed apartment-style residence hall located on-campus at the corner of Flagg Road and Heathman Road, which includes eight 5-bedroom apartments and one 10-bedroom suite.
 All units include living rooms, bathrooms, and a kitchen.
 Please review the information below for the amenities and costs associated with each type of unit.

 - Have you completed at least one Honors class, or are you currently enrolled in your first Honors class?

-- Do you currently have a URI GPA of 3.30 or higher?
+- Do you currently have a URI GPA of 3.40 or higher?

 - Will you be a sophomore or above next year?
 (Honors does not have housing for incoming students or current freshmen, but current freshmen can apply to live in Honors housing for their sophomore year.)